chrisjcc/ReplicantDriveSim/replicantdrivesim/rl/README.md

 ```

 ### Usage
-The main training script is trainer.py.
-This script leverages Ray's RLlib to set up and train multiple agents within a specified environment.

-To run the training process, execute:
+The main training script is `trainer.py`, which leverages Ray's RLlib to set up and train multiple agents within the specified environment.
+To start the training process, run:

 ```shell
 python examples/trainer.py
 ```

 ### Configuration
-The trainer.py script includes several configuration options to customize the training process:
+The `trainer.py` script includes several configuration options to customize the training process:

-- Environment: You can specify the environment for MARL training, which could be a custom or predefined Gym environment.
+- **Environment**: Define the environment for MARL training, whe are using our `CustomUnityMultiAgentEnv` a custom Gym-based multi-agent environment.
-- Algorithm: Choose from various RL algorithms supported by RLlib such as PPO, DQN, A3C, etc.
+- **Algorithm**: Choose from various RL algorithms supported by RLlib such as PPO, DQN, A3C, etc.
-- Hyperparameters: Adjust each agent's learning rates, batch sizes, and other hyperparameters.
+- **Hyperparameters**: Adjust each agent's learning rates, batch sizes, and other hyperparameters.
-- Multi-Agent Setup: Define the policies and mapping from agents to policies in the multi-agent environment.
+- **Multi-Agent Setup**: Define the policies and mapping from agents to policies in the multi-agent environment.

 ### Parameterized Action Space